 PAN (Permanent Account Number) is a 10-digit alphanumeric identity allotted by the Income Tax Department to all judicial entities identifiable under the Income Tax Act, 1961.
-It is unique to each individual and can be used by them as a proof of identity.
-As per the law, one assessee is allowed to possess only one PAN card; having more than one PAN card in your name is illegal.
+It is unique to each individual and can be used by them as proof of identity.
+As per the law, one assessee is allowed to possess only one PAN Card; having more than one PAN Card in your name is illegal.

 - Multiple Applications- When an applicant applies for a PAN Card and it doesn’t arrive within the scheduled time-period and then he/she applies for the PAN card again, a multiple application case occurs.
 Now if the previous PAN Card was created and dispatched and the new application is worked upon as a separate one, then the applicant may get two PANs in his/her name.

 - New Application instead of Correction- When an applicant wants to make corrections in his/her PAN card but instead applies for a new one, then in such cases, he/she might obtain two PAN Cards allotted in his/her name.

 - New Application Post Marriage- If a woman changes her surname after marriage, she may apply for a new PAN instead of requesting a correction in her existing PAN which again leads to double PAN against a single individual.